ethanabrooks/dissertation/bellman-update-networks.typ

 One question that we seek to understand is the extent to which this approach generalizes to novel tasks and policies.
-We observe that the mapping from a history of states, actions, and rewards to values is non-trivial, requiring the model to infer the policy and the dynamics of the environment, and to implicitly forecast these estimates for multiple time steps.
+We observe that the mapping from a history of observations, actions, and rewards to values is non-trivial, requiring the model to infer the policy and the dynamics of the environment, and to implicitly forecast these estimates for multiple time steps.
 As a result, it is reasonable to anticipate some degree of memorization.

 == Proposed Method <sec:bellman-network-method>